jgraber/ForgetTheMilk/README.md

-# ForgetTheMilk
+# Forget The Milk
-Repo to code along the http://www.pluralsight.com/courses/confident-coding-automated-testing-aspdotnet-mvc course
+Repo to code along the http://www.pluralsight.com/courses/confident-coding-automated-testing-aspdotnet-mvc course by Wes Higbee.
+It's a great example on how to automate testing in the real world.

 The course follows the path many developers go: